yodkwtf/sql-fundamentals/Notes.md

 - MySQL server is used to store and manage the data
 - It listens on port 3306 by default
-- It can be started, stopped and restarted using the command line
+- It can be started, stopped, and restarted using the command line

 #### MySQL Workbench